 Wrong worksheet’s data

 When we download a CSV from a Tableau dashboard (for example VIZ_CSV(myViz/myDashboard) Tableau pulls the data for the worksheet that comes first when sorted alphanumerically.
 So to control which worksheet gets downloaded first you can prepend the desired worksheet’s name with a number or space character.
-For more information see ~~~link to AndyK’s post.
+For more information see http://vizwiz.blogspot.com/2014/03/the-greatest-tableau-tip-ever-exporting.html.

 Wrong data structure

-When downloading the CSV Tableau pulls all the pills used in the viz and if we’ve used Measure Names/Measure Values generates a set of rows for each of the measure names.
+When downloading the CSV Tableau pulls all the pills used in the viz and if we’ve used Measure Names/Measure Values generates a set of rows for each measure name.
 To have more control over this the solution for this is to build a separate worksheet with the fields that we want as discrete pills on rows: